sandflow/jid/README.md

 # JPEG 2000 to IMF DCDM (jid)

+_THIS IS EXPERIMENTAL SOFTWARE AND CONTAINS BUGS.
+DO NOT USE FOR PRODUCTION._

 Wraps JPEG 2000 codestreams into an Image Track File as specified in ST 2067-40

 ## Prerequisites